Sorbonne University: Other campuses in Paris

-Both the Institut d'Urbanisme et d'Aménagement and the Institut d'Etudes hispaniques in the Latin Quarter host third year and graduate students of Geography and Iberian and Latin American studies.
-The Marcel Bataillon Library houses the Institut d'Etudes hispaniques' collection of 25,000 works on Iberian and Latin-American culture.
-Catalan studies take place at the Centre d'Etudes catalanes in the Marais.
+Both the Institut d'Urbanisme et d'Aménagement and the Institut d'Études Hispaniques in the Latin Quarter campus host third year and graduate students of Geography and Iberian and Latin American studies.
+The Marcel Bataillon Library houses the Institut d'Études Hispaniques' collection of 25,000 works on Iberian and Latin-American culture.
+Catalan studies take place at the Centre d'Études Catalanes in the Marais.